 We just witnessed a stunning crypto crash, but now what?
 Is Bitcoin a dead-coin walking?
 The veterans in this space are unphased because it’s not their first rodeo.
 Just like the stock market, crypto can bounce back.
-Bitcoin has already survived 7 crypto crashes so far, this is number 8.
-A 25% drop is just a flesh wound.
+Bitcoin has already survived 7 crypto crashes so far, this is number eight.
+A 73% drop is just a flesh wound.
 But if you don’t know about Bitcoin’s storied past, a double-digit pullback could send you running for the hills.
 Here is the history of past crashes, because what doesn’t kill you makes you stronger.

 Bitcoin exists because of a financial market meltdown

 Bitcoin was born when $1.2 trillion US was wiped out on September 29, 2008.
 It was a global financial crisis where major investment banks went under, others needed government bailouts, mass layoffs plagued industries, and home foreclosures swept across America.
 In November of 2022, CNBC reported that over $2 trillion US has hemorrhaged from the crypto market since Bitcoin’s all-time high in 2021.
 The stock market roared back, and likely, crypto will too.
 After all, like the stock market, crypto has crashed and risen from the ashes several times.